Shabz-tech/Cybersecurity_Portfolio/README.md

 Thanks for stopping by!

 This repository is my personal, hands-on journey into the world of Networking and Cybersecurity — and it’s built to give you an idea of tools I am familiar with.
-The labs will also showcase my ability to learn and pick new things up very quickly as well.
+The labs will showcase my ability to learn new concepts and tools, because I believe that skill combined with critical thinking is essential to be successful in this career.

-If we haven’t met yet:
 I love taking complex concepts and translating them into something approachable, practical, and beginner-friendly.
-I started these labs as my own structured study plan from a full beginner and work towards my goal as a SOC Analyst.
-I decided that I should also document my learning journey for anyone who wants to learn cybersecurity in a realistic, hands-on way.
+I work full time and I am a current Bachelor of IT (CyberSecurity) student at RMIT - Melbourne.
+I started these labs as my own structured study plan to supplement my University studies by putting theory into practice through learning and using different tools.

 ---